KabalMcBlade/Ion/README.md

 The controls in this demo test are:
 * Hold left mouse button in order to rotate the object
-* Hold right mouse button in order to pan right or left the camera
+* Hold right mouse button in order to pan right or left and up or down the camera
 * Use the mouse wheel to go toward or far away the object
 * Press R to auto rotate the model
 * Press B to toggle a fancy bounding box